pksebben/AmazingGrace/README.md

  - [Automatic Coding for Digital Computers](http://www.bitsavers.org/magazines/Computers_And_Automation/195509.pdf)

-	 Grace elegantly describes the job of a coder, an analyst, and a programmer (different specializations at the time), and the limitations of the computer: __The computer is an extremely fast moron.__.
+	 Grace elegantly describes the job of a coder, an analyst, and a programmer (different specializations at the time), and the limitations of the computer: "_The computer is an extremely fast moron._".
 Scroll to page 21 for her article.

  - [Automatic Programming: The A 2 Compiler System pt.
 2](http://www.bitsavers.org/magazines/Computers_And_Automation/195510.pdf)